WheteThunger/AutoEngineParts/README.md

 }
 ```

-- `DefaultEnginePartsTier` (`0` - `3`) -- The quality of engine parts to automatically add to all engine modules (`0` for no engine parts).
+- `DefaultEnginePartsTier` (`0` - `3`) -- The quality of engine parts to automatically add to all engine modules.
 Players with permission can have higher quality parts than this applied to cars they own (see permissions section for details).
-  - 0 = No free parts (existing parts are untouched), engine containers are unlocked
+  - 0 = No parts are added (existing parts are untouched), engine containers remain unlocked
   - 1 = Low quality parts, engine containers are locked
   - 2 = Medium quality parts, engine containers are locked
   - 3 = High quality parts, engine containers are locked